 And, just as I wondered what was on the other side of that door, it lurched away from me and opened with a rush.
 I heard a great din, which almost made me drop what was in my hands.
 A large crowd greeted and embraced me—a tangle of arms, hugs, kisses and cheers.
 I was finally home.
 I was finally on the other side, a place where everything was familiar once more.

 Are you ready for the holidays, I mean, really ready?

 Get the family photos out of shoe boxes or from the back of the closet…this is a perfect time for grandparents to get the next generation involved.
 Start your children or grandchildren on a lifelong journey by telling your story and introducing them to family history.
 Don’t forget you can easily add Aunt Betty’s recipes to the family cookbook!
 Students love these when they go off to college and they also make great wedding gifts.
 You will learn how to recognize and capture those great pieces from family!

 Be sure to bring your Flip-Pal® mobile scanner with StoryScans™ software to those holiday gatherings.
 Record the voices and merge them with the scans to create images that speak.
 The StoryScans file is an industry-standard mp4 movie file, so you can share it over the internet (email, social media, sharing sites) without a separate player, and the voice never gets separated from the image.
 If you already own a Flip-Pal, upgrade it with the StoryScans capability.
-If you don’t already own one, we recommend the Sharing Stories Value Pack which includes the StoryScans activation and a carry case for a discounted price.
+If you don’t already own one, we recommend the Travel and Record Value Pack which includes the StoryScans activation, a hardshell carry case, and a Go-Mic for a discounted price.
 The Samson USB Go-Mic records the voices with high fidelity that matches the high quality scans.

 [Editors note: Written by Genealogy expert Thomas MacEntee]